 If you are using an older version of iOS and the Control Center looks different, then continue to the next section.

 These steps will show you how to find and use the portrait orientation lock button on an iPhone.

 Step 1: Swipe up from the bottom of the Home screen.

 Open the iPhone Control Center.

 On newer iPhone models without a Home button you will swipe down from the top right corner of the Home screen instead.

 Step 2: Tap the Portrait Orientation Lock button.

 You will use this same button regardless of whether you are enabling or disabling the orientation lock option.
-I have it enabled in the picture below.
+I have it enabled in the picture above.

 The next section shows how this looks on older versions of iOS.